 Welcome to RECOLLECT

 The collection continues to grow with a focus on acquiring works that reflect artistic production from our region and its people, our staff and our students.
-The collection also continues to focus on national contemporary artists who intersect with our community and artists from Aboriginal and Torres Strait Islander backgrounds, which are often collected through donations and featured exhibitions held in collaboration with our Wollotuka Institute.
+The collection also continues to focus on national contemporary artists from Aboriginal and Torres Strait Islander backgrounds, which are often collected through donations and featured exhibitions held in collaboration with our Wollotuka Institute.

-The Senta Taft-Hendry Museum opened in 2011 in a dedicated space underneath the University Gallery.
-The museum houses an extensive and diverse collection of artefacts such as carved wooden masks used in ancestral pageants, weapons featuring carved bone, cassowary feathers and shells, cooking pots, ancient drums and body adornments, dating back to the 1950s when Senta Taft-Hendry began her travels to Papua New Guinea, West Papua (Irian Jaya), Micronesia, Polynesia and remote Australian communities.
-Since then, further artefacts from these regions have entered the collection through donation.
+The Senta Taft-Hendry Museum opened in 2011 in a dedicated space underneath The University Gallery.
+The museum houses an extensive and diverse collection of artefacts such as carved wooden masks used in ancestral pageants, weapons featuring carved bone, cassowary feathers and shells, cooking pots, ancient drums and body adornments dating back to the 1950s when Senta Taft-Hendry began her travels to Papua New Guinea, West Papua (Iraian Jaya), Micronesia, Polynesia and remote Australian communities.
+Since then, further artefacts from these regions have entered the colleciton through donation.